Stabilizing Multi-Attack Adversarial Training via Bandit Optimization: Preliminaries

 Since our research comprehensively considers 21 adversarial attacks to transcend the limitations of AT against single adversarial attack, integrating diverse adversarial attacks into a unified AT framework introduces significant challenges.
-In particular, the Mutually Exclusive Perturbations (MEPs)~\cite{kang2019testing} theory represents a fundamental limitation.
+In particular, the Mutually Exclusive Perturbations theory (MEPs)~\cite{kang2019testing} represents a fundamental limitation.
 MEPs occur when the constraint sets of two perturbation types are inherently incompatible, such that improving robustness against one attack inevitably degrades robustness against the other under fixed optimization conditions.
 Classic examples of this contradiction include the $\ell_p$ attack and the rotation-translation transformation as discussed in~\cite{kang2019testing}.

-While the concept of MEPs qualitatively captures the inherent conflicts in achieving multi-robustness, it currently lacks a quantitative definition.
-To systematically quantify these phenomena, we conduct an empirical study based on the pre-trained $\ell_\infty$-robust model~\cite{croce2022adversarial} on the CIFAR-10 dataset~\cite{krizhevsky2009learning}, since $\ell_\infty$ pre-trained model exhibits inherent robustness against many adversarial attacks compared to a non-robust pre-trained model.
-In this experiment, we choose 11 perturbation types: $\ell_\infty$, $\ell_2$, $\ell_1$, and 8 semantic attacks.
-For each attack type, we sequentially perform individual adversarial fine-tuning for 3 epochs and measure the robust accuracy against all 11 attacks before/after this fine-tuning.
+While the concept of MEPs qualitatively captures the inherent conflicts in achieving multi-robustness, we further conduct a quantitative study based on the pre-trained $\ell_\infty$-robust model~\cite{croce2022adversarial} on the CIFAR-10 dataset~\cite{krizhevsky2009learning}, since $\ell_\infty$ pre-trained model exhibits robustness against a wide range of adversarial attacks~\cite{madry2017towards,kotyan2019adversarial}.
+We choose $\ell_\infty$, $\ell_2$, $\ell_1$, and other semantic attacks.
+For each attack type, we sequentially perform individual fine-tuning for 3 epochs and measure the robust accuracy against all these attacks before/after this fine-tuning.
 As illustrated in Figure ~\ref{fig:tradeoff}, we observe several notable patterns.
-A more detailed analysis of this preliminary experiment can be found in Appendix~\ref{app:multi-robustness}.
+More complete results and analysis of this preliminary experiment can be found in Appendix~D.

 \textbf{Semantic-$\ell_p$ Conflicts}.
 As shown in Figure~\ref{fig:tradeoff}, semantic attacks often degrade $\ell_p$ robustness because most natural corruptions are incompatible with $\ell_p$ perturbation constraints.